spacetelescope/jdaviz/docs/installation.rst

     pip install git+https://github.com/spacetelescope/jdaviz --upgrade

 Note that ``jdaviz`` requires Python 3.8 or newer.
-If your ``pip`` corresponds to an older version of Python, it will state an error that it cannot find a valid package.
+If your ``pip`` corresponds to an older version of Python, it will raise an error that it cannot find a valid package.

 Users occasionally encounter problems running the pure ``pip`` install above.
 For those using ``conda``, some problems may be resolved by pulling the following from ``conda``